Visit our Facebook page.

 - Cultural factors such as race, marital status, sexual orientation, ethnicity and religious affiliation have no bearing.

 - Should be in good physical and mental health.

 - Should have reasonable income to meet daily expenses; however, there are no specific financial requirements.

 - Should have at least one extra bedroom for the addition of a child.

 - Need not pay an adoption fee.
 Financial assistance may be available for the adoption of children with special needs.

-To learn more about foster care adoption:
+To learn more about becoming a foster/adoptive parent:

 Attend a recruitment event; call 419-213-3336